Relativity and Singularities - A Short Introduction for Mathematicians: Causality

 \begin{Def} Let $(M,g)$ be a time-oriented Lorentzian manifold. \begin{enumerate}[(i)] \item A timelike curve $c:I \subset \bbR \to M$ is said to be {\bf future-directed} if $\dot{c}$ is future-pointing. \item The {\bf chronological future} of $p\in M$ is the set $I^+(p)$ of all points to which $p$ can be connected by a future-directed timelike curve. \item A {\bf future-directed causal curve} is a curve $c:I \subset \bbR \to M$ such that $\dot{c}$ is non-spacelike and future-pointing (if nonzero). \item The {\bf causal future} of $p\in M$ is the set $J^+(p)$ of all points to which $p$ can be connected by a future-directed causal curve. \end{enumerate} \end{Def}

 One can make analogous definitions replacing ``future'' with ``past''.
-In general, the chronological and causal pasts and futures can be quite complicated sets, because of global features.
+In general, the chronological and causal futures and pasts can be quite complicated sets, because of global features.
 Locally, however, causal properties are similar to those of Minkowski space.
 More precisely, we have the following statement: